A Travel Price Comparison for Families, Couples, and Backpackers Outer Hebrides vs. Amsterdam for Nightlife, Backpackers, Food, and Couples

 Amsterdam may not make the list for most foodies, but you'll find what you need while you're in town.
 Food is expensive in this city, particularly in the touristy areas.
 There are some markets that sell great local items and the dessert cafes are awesome!

 Amsterdam is an unbeatable place for nightlife.
-However, Outer Hebrides is not a destination with noteworthy nightlife.
+However, Outer Hebrides is lacking in good options for nightlife and partying.

 The nightlife in Amsterdam is well established with world renowned clubs and venues.
 The city has some of the best nightlife in Europe.
 There are plenty of bars, dance clubs, and other activities that you can enjoy throughout the night.